TakashiSeven/s2python_merge/README.md

 4. Original conflicting pak files are renamed to .pakbackup after the merge process fully completes
 5. A new merged pak file (ZZZZZZZ_Merged.pak) is created

-## Important Notes
-• Always backup your mods before merging
-• The tool creates temporary directories during the merge process
-• Original pak files are automatically backed up with .pakbackup extension
-• Merged pak file is saved as "ZZZZZZZ_Merged.pak" in your mods folder
-• A validation report is generated after merging

 ## Troubleshooting
 • If WinMerge isn't found, verify its installation path